 - For some infections, neurological or cardiovascular problems

 More than 30 viruses, bacteria and parasites cause STDs.
 Many of these organisms rely almost completely on sexual transmission to survive.
 In other words, if you have one of these infections, you most likely got it from sexual contact.
 The microbes include:

 - Bacteria that cause urethritis, cervicitis and pelvic inflammatory disease (Chlamydia trachomatis)

-- Bacteria and intestinal parasites that cause rectal and anal pain, sometimes with severe diarrhea
+- Bacteria and intestinal parasites that cause rectal and anal pain, sometimes with severe diarrhoea

 - Single-celled organisms that cause urethritis, vaginitis, cervicitis and pelvic inflammatory disease (Trichomonas vaginalis)

 - Viruses that cause cervical and anal cancer (human papillomavirus, also known as HPV, types 16, 18, 31, 33, 45, 52 and 58)

 - Viruses that cause genital herpes (herpes simplex virus, also known as HSV, usually type 2 but sometimes type 1)

 Sexual activity plays a role in spreading many other infectious agents, although it's possible to catch these infections without sexual contact.
 Viruses capable of spreading both sexually and through close nonsexual contact include the Epstein-Barr virus — responsible for mononucleosis — and a related virus called cytomegalovirus.
 Hepatitis A, a viral infection usually contracted from contaminated food and water, sometimes passes between sex partners, mainly men who have sex with men.
 The same pattern of transmission occurs with several common food- and water-borne bacteria and parasites, including shigella, cryptosporidium and Giardia lamblia.